alexaac/map-challenges/blue/README.md

 ### Description

-Nice blue color scale 🔷 A section of Glen Canyon (Utah and Arizona), and a zone in North Canada.
+Nice blue color scale.
+A section of Glen Canyon (Utah and Arizona), and a zone in North Canada.

 ### Data sources